aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 import * as s3 from 'aws-cdk-lib/aws-s3-assets';
 import * as gamelift from 'aws-cdk-lib/aws-gamelift';

-const build = new gamelift.Build(this, 'Game server build', {
+// Build can be declared using either declarative version in the constructor const build = new gamelift.Build(this, 'Game server build', {
   location: new s3.Asset(this, "SampleZippedDirAsset", {
     path: path.join(__dirname, "sample-asset-directory")
   })
 });

+// Either using dedicated factory static method const script = gamelift.Build.fromAsset(path.join(__dirname, 'CustomerGameServer/');

 new gamelift.Fleet(this, 'Game server fleet', {
   build: build